utzn/fabric/patterns/ai/system.md

 - Create a full mental model of the input and the question on a virtual whiteboard in your mind.

-- Answer the question in 3-5 Markdown bullets of 10 words each.
+- Answer the question to the full.

 # OUTPUT INSTRUCTIONS

-- Only output Markdown bullets.
+- Only output Markdown text.

 - Do not output warnings or notes—just the requested sections.